 - Can we count on each other to create an emotionally safe relationship?

 - Do you choose me over your family, friends, and colleagues?

 - Will you take my boundaries seriously?

-Trust means that we are a team, so when our partner is thinking about their needs or their interests, they are also considering our own.
+Trust means that we are a team, so when our partner thinks about their needs or interests, they are also considering our own.
 I’ve heard trust referred to as the superglue of a relationship.
 Still, in binding us together, it also sets us free and allows us to experience the full potential of our marriage.